OceanMixingGroup/mixingsoftware/CTD_Chipod/README.md

 ### Organization

+*Note templates are being replaced w/ general functions so we don't have to make a separate copy of each mfile for each cruise.*

 - **mixingsoftware/chipod** contains base chi-pod functions (including the actual chipod calculations).
 - **mixingsoftware/CTD_chipod/mfiles** contains Matlab functions called during the processing of CTD-chipod data.
 Many of these call the base /chipod functions after prepping the data.
 - **mixingsoftware/CTD_chipod/templates** contains template scripts that can be modified to process a specific cruise.